Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 In Head-to-Head tournaments, games are played in such a way that there are only two players or two teams involved.

-In Multiplayer tournaments, each player or team will play against more than one opposing player or team.
+In Multiplayer Tournaments, each player or team will play against more than one opposing player or team.
 The mode of a tournament is a characteristic independent from tournament type and format.
 A tournament can be, for example, Premier, Limited, and Multiplayer.

-In Multiplayer tournaments, players are organized in Pods.
+In Multiplayer Tournaments, players are organized in Pods.
 A Pod consists of the group of players competing and a seating order.

 A Two-Headed Giant team is treated as a single player when determining the tournament mode.